vvornanen/aoboshi/docs/migrations.md

 Migration files are located in directory `packages/aoboshi-app/src/migrations`.

+Migration files starting with a number are run before services are initialized.
+This ensures that all changes to the database schema are applied before calling any services.
+Migration files starting with `A` are run after the application has been initialized.
+These after-init migrations should be used when the migration depends on any service.

 ## Basic example

 A migration file must provide at least a `description` and `run` function in the default export: